homerquan/spinel/README.md

 ======
 Spinel: A fast web MVC framework based on BRB

-Still documenting how to use it, please be patient ...
+(Still documenting how to use it, please be patient)

 Features includes:
 - Backbone